 Force target to be a directory.

 Specifies an alternative per-user configuration file.
 If a configuration file is given on the command line, the system-wide configuration file will be ignored.

-Specifies which SSH configuration scheme to use for this connection.
+Specifies which SSH config scheme to use for this connection.

 Selects a file from which the identity (private key) for RSA or DSA authentication is read.
 Identity files may also be specified on a per-host basis in the configuration file.
 It is possible to have multiple -i options (and multiple identities specified in a configuration file).
 Path names containing spaces must be embedded inside double quotation marks.